Gunmen kidnap more than 300 schoolgirls in increasingly lawless northwest Nigeria | Law-Order

 In December, dozens of gunmen abducted 344 schoolboys from the town of Kankara in northwest Katsina state.
 They were freed after six days but the government denied a ransom had been paid.
 Islamic State's West Africa branch in 2018 kidnapped more than 100 schoolgirls from the town of Dapchi in northeast Nigeria, all but one of whom - the only Christian - were released.

 A ransom was paid, according to the United Nations.
 Perhaps the most notorious kidnapping in recent years was when Boko Haram militants abducted 276 schoolgirls from the town of Chibok in Borno state in April 2014.
-The incident drew widespread global attention.
+The incident drew widespread global attention, with then U.S. first lady Michelle Obama among the prominent figures calling for their return.

-Many have been found or rescued by the army, or freed in negotiations between the government and Boko Haram, also for a hefty ransom, according to sources.
+Many have been found or rescued by the army, or freed years later after negotiations between the government and Boko Haram finally resulted in a hefty ransom, according to sources.
 But 100 are still missing, either remaining with Boko Haram or dead, security officials say.

+Ikemesit Effiong, head of research at Lagos-based risk consultancy SBM Intelligence, said many northern governors were keen to pay to avoid protracted hostage situations attracting international outrage, which in turn gave an incentive for more abductions.
+"When you have these mass abductions now and you see victims are released relatively quickly, unlike Chibok, the one thing that has changed is money," Effiong said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)